Healthcare Symposium Speakers

 Marc Siegel MD is a professor of medicine and the medical director of Doctor Radio on SiriusXM at NYU Langone Health.
 He is a Fox News Medical Correspondent.
 He is a member of the board of contributors at USA Today, a columnist for The Hill, and a regular contributor to the WSJ, the LA Times, NRO, the NY Daily News.
 He is the author of several books on contagions and flu, The Inner Pulse - about medical miracles, and the bestseller False Alarm, the Truth About the Epidemic of Fear, which was also voted top science book of the year.
 Dr Siegel runs a medical journalism course at NYU, and is a key participant in the opioid task force at Brown University.

-Dimitris Agrafiotis, PhD, FRSC, is chief information officer of the Novartis Institutes for Biomedical Research, where he is responsible for leading Novartis' global technology and informatics organization for its research and early development division.
+Dimitris Agrafiotis, PhD, FRSC, is Vice President, Digital, Worldwide Research, Development and Medical for Pfizer.
 Dr. Agrafiotis received his PhD in theoretical chemistry from Imperial College London in 1988, and held postdoctoral fellowships at the University of California, Berkeley and Harvard, where he worked with Nobel laureate EJ Corey.